-Traveling is a small tool that can help feel, see, hear, smell and even taste what is out there, that surround us.
+Travelling is a small tool that can help feel, see, hear, smell and even taste what is out there, that surround us.
 That’s the main idea.

 So, after you have learned about the benefits, the places where you can go and what you need, what are you waiting for?

-Collect memories not materials.
+Collect memories, not materials.